itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Iteration: 2

-Goal in Context: let the player end the game before it reaches a win/lose state
+Goal in Context: Let the player end the game before it reaches a win/lose state

-Precondition: the player is playing a game with the opponent
+Precondition: The player is playing a game with the opponent

-Trigger: the player clicks a forfeit button in the GUI
+Trigger: The player clicks a forfeit button in the GUI

 Scenario:
   1. The player wants to end the game, and clicks the forfeit button